amydohlin/project-4-group-2/README.md

 - Following PCA, we continued our efforts to increase our model accuracy by evaluating neural network model and Keras tunner optimization

-- To start of, we further evaluated our dataset for areas of opportunities to clean and preprocess our data.
+- To start off, we further evaluated our dataset for areas of opportunities to clean and preprocess our data.
 We generated a correlation heatmap to view if there are key players we should narrow in our prediction on.

     - The correlation heatmap indicated the strongest positive correlation (0.65) between Spiders_N and Ascites_N and between Spiders_Y and Ascites_Y.
 This is to be expected as Spider angiomas tend to appear in patients with chronic liver disease and ascites.
     - The next highest positive correlation (0.42) is observed between Bilirubin and Status_D (Death).
 This is unsurprising as high bilirubin levels in the blood are indicative of improperly functioning liver, a risk factor for death in people with cirrhosis.